skip to content

 The Gilead Antitrust Lawsuitstop ten attorney blog

 Gilead has been sued by numerous plaintiffs across the country in alleging that the company was aware of a safer alternative to their popular HIV treatment drugs including Truvada at the time they started marketing them.
 The Truvada class-action lawsuits over the safer alternative, however, are only one set of lawsuits Gilead currently faces.
 The Antitrust lawsuits–filed by several HIV activists–allege that Gilead effectively engaged in price-fixing to keep their HIV drugs very expensive.
+These are a separate cause of action from the mass tort claims that make up the class action.

 Antitrust Law and Pharmaceuticals